Property Acquisition and Demolition

 Some localities noted FEMA requirements for acquiring eligible houses are too restrictive.
 HRPDC is exploring new funding programs for property acquisition.

-Growing concern over what to do with acquired properties (maintenance costs, loss of tax base).
+There is growing concern over what to do with acquired properties (maintenance costs, loss of tax base).
 To make land acquisition financially viable, acquired parcels must be an asset.
-Restoring wetlands or natural vegetation can increase ecological value of properties + help a locality achieve multiple benefits (CRS, MS4, TMDL credit, etc.).
+Restoring wetlands or natural vegetation that increase ecological value of properties help a locality achieve multiple benefits (CRS, MS4, TMDL credit, etc.).

 Acquisition efforts are most effective at neighborhood scale.
 Individual acquisitions can be expensive for small flood mitigation benefits.
 In Oakwood Beach, New York, state officials implemented a neighborhood-scale buyout program of 170 properties post-Sandy.
 Properties will be demolished turning area into buffer against future floods.

-- Permanent solution - removes development in high-hazard areas, most often the locality’s floodplains
+- Permanent solution - removes development/impervious surface in high-hazard areas, most often the locality’s floodplains

 - Can generate a number of other benefits (CRS, TMDL, MS4, etc. credits)